-The New Asian Writing Short Story Competition 2018 is now closed.
-Winning entries will be notified on the site by 31 July, 2018.
+The New Asian Writing Short Story Competition 2020 is now closed.
+Results will be announced early next year.
+Thank you for particpating in the contest!

 NAW Short Story Writing Competition 2017- Results